NCI Drug Dictionary

 - radotinib hydrochloride

 An orally available, hydrochloride salt form of radotinib, a second-generation tyrosine kinase inhibitor of Bcr-Abl fusion protein and the platelet-derived growth factor receptor (PDGFR), with potential antineoplastic activity.
 Upon administration, radotinib specifically inhibits the Bcr-Abl fusion protein, an abnormal enzyme expressed in Philadelphia chromosome-positive chronic myeloid leukemia (CML) cells.
 In addition, this agent also inhibits PDGFR thereby blocking PDGFR-mediated signal transduction pathways.
 The inhibitory effect of radotinib on these specific tyrosine kinases may decrease cellular proliferation and inhibit angiogenesis.
 This agent has shown potent efficacy in CML cells that are resistant to the first-generation standard tyrosine kinase inhibitors, such as imatinib, nilotinib and dasatinib.
 PDGFR, upregulated in many tumor cell types, is a receptor tyrosine kinase essential to cell migration and the development of the microvasculature.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.

 US brand name: Supect Code name: IY5511HCl Chemical structure: 4-methyl-N-(3-(4-methylimidazol-1-yl)-5-trifluoromethylphenyl)-3-(4-(pyrazin-2-yl)pyrimidin-2-ylamino)benzamide hydrochloride